timkinnane/node-dev-dotfiles/README.md

 ---

 Files in this repo are intended to be cloned into the user path in OS X `~/` to provide rapid environment configuration with cross-machine consistency.

-There's no private data or secrets included so its safe to clone and contribute back to.
+There's no private data or secrets committed.

 For more details on the approach see: https://www.atlassian.com/git/tutorials/dotfiles